eloisetaylor5693/star-wars-card-game/README.md

     - data where it's static and long eg dropdown values
     - the component itself
 - use relative units out of preference in the CSS, and only use pixels where necessary.
 - normally add tests as I work using frameworks `jest/mocha`, `react testing library`, and `cypress` for e2e tests.
+- store the scores using useState for each player.

 -------